ska-telescope/developer.skatelescope.org/src/tutorial/release-management/automate-release-process.rst

    This will add changelog generation and release note publishing mechanism (to `#artefact-releases <https://skao.slack.com/archives/C02NW62R0SE>`__ slack channel and as a Gitlab Release) support into the project.

-3. **Customize the Release Process (Optional)**
+3. **Customise the Release Process (Optional)**

-   Developers are strongly encouraged to use the default template to ensure that similar practices are followed in all SKA repositories, but if any departures from standard procedures are required the process can be customized.
+   Developers are strongly encouraged to use the default template to ensure that similar practices are followed in all SKA repositories, but if any departures from standard procedures are required the process can be customised.
    You can learn about the variables and how to override them by running `make help release` or `make long-help release`.

 4. **Commit and Push Your Changes**